 Indicator 1.2: Forest restoration

-The adopted SDG indicators and subindicators do not allow for any specific measurement of forest restoration, afforestation, and reforestation, though measurements of change in carbon stocks provide a partial picture of the quality of existing forests.
+In contrast to the target on forest conservation, the parts of SDG 15.2 dealing with restoration, afforestation, and reforestation are not quantifiable.
+Proposals for quantifiable targets on reforestation were removed from the final version of the SDGs.
+The adopted SDG indicators and subindicators do not allow for any specific measurement of forest restoration, afforestation, and reforestation, though measurements of change in carbon stocks provides a partial picture of the quality of existing forests.

 Resources for additional information

 As of 2018, we consider Goal 6 in the context of the New York Declaration on Forests (NYDF) assessment to have been achieved through SDG 15 because the NYDF assessment indicators have been met and will not be revised.
 For more information related to progress of Goal 6, see the following resources:

 - Untapped Potential: Forest Ecosystem Services for Achieving SDG 15.
 An April 2018 Forest Trends publication researched how the various international commitments and agreements made in the past few years were developed in preparation for the 13th session of the United Nations Forum on Forests in May 2018.
 The report shows the growing interest of countries in collectively achieving SDG 15.

 - The UN Forest Instrument and the UN Strategic Plan for Forests.
 These internally available United Nations tools for better consistency and targeted action include frameworks for international collaboration, strengthening political action and implementation, and sustainable management practices for all types of forests.
 They aim for a three percent increase (120 million hectares) of forest area worldwide by 2030.
 Such policy developments and growing investments are providing important platforms for collaboration and communication.